 - Works independently as well as part of a team,

 - Familiarity with database computer systems and microcomputer applications.

 - Work independently while also working as a member of the university fundraising team.

 - Integrate the major gifts program with those of annual giving and alumni relations.

 - Initiate, analyze, monitor, evaluate and alter strategic fundraising plans.

 - Participate in all aspects of the gift cycle:(1) initiate contacts with major donors; (2) develop appropriate cultivation strategies; (3) move potential donors forward in the giving cycle in a timely fashion and secure major gifts; (4) maintain stewardship contacts with donors.

-Education and Experience: A bachelor’s degree or equivalent combination of training and experience.
+Education and Experience: Bachelor’s degree required or equivalent combination of training and experience.
 A master’s degree in business or public administration and management, and/or CFRE preferred.
 A minimum of five or more years of experience in individual major gift fundraising and working with volunteer boards and committees, preferably in higher education, or related field are required.
 Knowledge and appreciation for health sciences, preferred.
 Must hold a valid U.S. driver’s license.

 Supervisory Controls: Incumbent must have a high level of independence in accomplishing the responsibilities of the position.
-Goals, priorities, and major projects are reviewed and discussed on an on-going basis with the AVP.
+Goals, priorities, and major projects are reviewed and discussed on an on-going basis with the UMKC Foundation Assistant Vice President.

 UMKC: The University of Missouri Kansas City is located in the heart of Kansas City, one mile from the famed KC Plaza District.
 Kansas City is home to the Kauffman Center for Performing Arts, KC Chiefs, KC Royals, Sporting KC, and is home to world renowned BBQ.
 Rich in diversity, culture, and sports, UMKC is a rich traditional university with a host of professional schools in a robust urban setting.